Jamesllllllllll/Mysterious-Organism/README.md

 >
 > Starter code for `returnRandBase()` and `mockUpStrand()` is included.

-***

-First step was to create a Factory Function that creates an object with two key:values - A number (I think for simple enumeration) and a "DNA strand" which is an array of 15 values, which are each a random letter from the available set **D G C T**.
+The first step was to create a Factory Function that creates an object with two key:values - A number (I think for simple enumeration) and a "DNA strand" which is an array of 15 values, which are each a random letter from the available set **D G C T**.

 I used a Factory Function example from Codecademy: